Textualize/textual/docs/guide/reactivity.md

 The color is parsed in `on_input_submitted` and assigned to `self.color`.
 Because `color` is reactive, Textual also calls `watch_color` with the old and new values.

-!! warning
+### When are watch methods called?

-    Textual only calls watch methods if the value of a reactive attribute changes.
+Textual only calls watch methods if the value of a reactive attribute _changes_.
 If the newly assigned value is the same as the previous value, the watch method is not called.
-    You can override this behaviour by passing `always_update=True`.
+You can override this behaviour by passing `always_update=True` to `reactive`.

 ## Compute methods